Senexis/RDO-GG/docs/guides/settings.md

 ### Colors

-Color settings control some visual aspects of the bot, such as the color of embeds.
+Color settings control some visual aspects of RDO Compendium, such as the color of embeds.
 They can be set to various formats of colors.
 The following color formats are supported:

 - [CSS color keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color#value), for example `red`.
 - HEX format, for example `#CC0000`.